khronion/KATT/README.md

 If a region has already updated during the current update, KATT will detect this and remove it from the list.

+## Running RATT

+RATT has the same requirements as KATT.

+When started, RATT will ask the user to provide a valid nation and ask the user to specify whether it is being used during a major or minor update.
+It will then ask the user to set a trigger length.
+Using 0 as the trigger length disables trigger finding and causes RATT to function similar to KATT or Deadeye.
+After that, it will download the latest `regions.xml.gz` API dump, or offer to update one if it already exists.
+This can take over a minute on older systems with limited processor power.

+RATT will then ask the user to enter a target region.
+It will automatically find a trigger region and begin tracking it until an update event is detected.
+When an update event is detected, it prints a notification to the screen before asking the user to select a new target.
+If the target region has updated in the last two hours, RATT will warn the user instead.

 ## Acknowledgments

 The following people provided key contributions during the initial development process: